radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ```

 *Duplicates Handling*
+Manage duplicates handling from Classic Control Panel > Settings > Server Front End > Duplicates Handling.

 <ins>Duplicate DN Removal</ins>

 During the identification phase (finding the person in the directory tree) of the authentication process, it is important that a search for a specific, unique user account only returns one entry.

 When aggregating model-driven virtual views (created in Context Builder) from multiple sources, there is the potential to have duplicate DN’s (because the same person exists in more than one source or the same identifier belongs to different people).
 Returning multiple users with the same DN is a violation of an LDAP directory.
 Therefore, if your virtual namespace encounters this configuration issue, you can enable the Duplicate DN Removal option to have RadiantOne return only the first entry.
 This is fine if the duplicate DN’s result in the same person.
 If they are not the same person, then you have a different problem which is identity correlation (correlating and reconciling the same person in multiple data sources) that needs to be addressed.
-To assist with your identity correlation problem, please see the RadiantOne Global Identity Builder Guide.
+To assist with your identity correlation problem, please see [Global Identity Builder Guide](/documentation/configuration/global-identity-builder/introduction).

 Let’s look at an example of duplicate DN’s being returned for the same person.
 A person named Laura Callahan has an Active Directory account and a Sun Directory account.
 If both sources are virtualized and then merge-linked into a common virtual tree, a search on the tree would yield two results (because the RDN configured in the virtual views is exactly the same).
-Below is a screen shot of the virtual tree where both virtual views are linked, and a search from the Main Control Panel, Directory Browser tab, that returns two results.
+Below is a screen shot of the virtual tree where both virtual views are linked, and a search from the Control Panel > Manage > Directory Browser, that returns two results.

 ![Virtual View Aggregating Two Data Sources](Media/Image3.47.jpg)